 Guarding Khushu Outside Salah:

 The quality of our humility and presence of heart and mind in salah largely depend on what we are preoccupied with outside of Salah.
-We often forget that Allah (glorified and exalted be He) is our Lord and He is Ever Watchful over us.
+We often forget that Allah is our Lord and He is Ever Watchful over us.
 He knows that we are the same individual, both in and outside of Salah.
 Allah neither starts watching us from the moment we say the first takbeer nor does He stop watching over us as soon as we say the final tasleem.
 He’ll account us for each and every action in and outside of salah and whether it was done with the intention of solely seeking His Pleasure or not.

 This is something that we should remember at all times; no matter what we are doing.
 It is this consciousness of Allah that is called ‘taqwa’ and it is highly conducive to developing ourkKhushu in salah.